lazarus4/Beforth/architecture/VM.md

 var DM = new Int32Array(dataMemSize); // Data space
 var RM = new Int32Array(regsMemSize); // Registers for VM
 ```
-Literals are signed, so we want addresses to have small absolute values.
-In hex, the address ranges could be:

-- `00000000` to `00FFFFFF`	Code space, start address is 0.
-- `FF000000` to `FFFFFFFF`	Data space, start address is (-DM.length).
-Use a DM size that's a power of 2.
-- `FE000000` to `FE0000FF`	VM registers (PC, SP, RP, etc.)
+The fetch and store primitives may implement the address ranges that your hardware prefers.
+For example, if code starts at 0x8000 in your real life MCU, address 0x8000 maps to CM[0].

-The single stepper uses these addresses as tokens.
-The program counter (PC), for example, could be RM[0].
+The *undo* buffer packs address and data space into a single 32-bit token for undo operations.
+The upper two MSBs are the type bits: {CM, DM, RM, spare}.
+The single stepper/unstepper uses a 16-byte undo structure {flags, token, old, new}.
+The token for program counter (PC), for example, could be RM[0].

 Execution tokens, for example used by `EXECUTE ( xt -- )`, are either VM opcodes or addresses in code space.
 EXECUTE treates negative numbers as VM opcodes.
 For example, the EXECUTE instruction does a 1s complement negate (~xt) to get the opcode to execute.
 An xt of -1 executes opcode 0.